National Defense Authorization Act for Fiscal Year 2024

 The National Defense Authorization Act for Fiscal Year 2024 (NDAA 2024) is a United States federal law which specifies the budget, expenditures, and policies of the U.S. Department of Defense (DOD) for fiscal year 2024.

+The newly added section 1250A of the act prohibits the President from withdrawing the United States from NATO without congressional approval, making it the first statute ever explicitly banning unilateral withdrawal from a treaty.

 Background

 The National Defense Authorization Act is an annual bill proposed in the United States Congress that redefines the United States military budget for the following fiscal year.
 Each chamber of Congress introduced a version of the NDAA: in the House and in the Senate.

 History

 The House passed their version on July 14, 2023 by a vote of 219–210.
 Led by Chuck Schumer and Mike Rounds, the Senate passed theirs on July 27, 2023 by a vote of 86–11.
 The Senate then replaced H.R.
 2670 with the text of S. 2226 and passed it by unanimous consent, and indefinitely postponed S. 2226.
 The House disagreed to the Senate amendment and asked to hold conference on September 19, with the Senate insisting on its amendment and agreeing to conference on November 15.
 The subsequent conference report was filed on December 6 (H. Rept.
 118-301).
 The bill was approved by the Senate and House and sent to President Joe Biden on December 14.
 Biden signed it into law on December 22.
 In his signing statement, Biden expressed reservations about provisions that restrict the executive branch's discretion in Guantanamo detainee transfers and raised constitutional concerns regarding congressional oversight and foreign policy authority.